-The randomization is conducted for every sending date separately, therefore stratifying by the three categories of unemployment duration dividing the waves.
+The randomization is conducted for every wave separately, thus practically stratifying by the three categories of unemployment duration dividing the three waves.
 In addition, we use the other stratification variables as specified in table 1 to construct strata, i.e. blocks.
 The treatment assignment is in a next step conducted randomly within these strata.
 Ideally, we would like to stratify by more variables than just the five used, but the sample size does not allow more stratification variables, because then the strata would become too small.